BerriAI/litellm/docs/my-website/docs/exception_mapping.md

 # Exception Mapping

-LiteLLM maps the 3 most common exceptions across all providers.
+LiteLLM maps the 4 most common exceptions across all providers.
 - Rate Limit Errors
 - Context Window Errors
+- Invalid Request Errors
-- InvalidAuth errors (key rotation stuff)
+- InvalidAuth Errors (incorrect key, etc.)

 Base case - we return the original exception.

-For all 3 cases, the exception returned inherits from the original OpenAI Exception but contains 3 additional attributes:
+For all 4 cases, the exception returned inherits from the original OpenAI Exception but contains 3 additional attributes:
 * status_code - the http status code of the exception
 * message - the error message
 * llm_provider - the provider raising the exception